SGSVertigo/vertigo-instructions/RAF_Page.md

 ![](Height.jpg)

-With the gradient being equal to velocity, it is quite clear to see when the sky-diver jumped out of the plane and when he opened his parachute.
+With the gradient being equal to velocity, it is quite clear to see when the skydiver jumped out of the plane and when she opened her parachute.
 An exercise here could be to measure the gradients and find a true value for a person’s terminal velocity.

-In this example, terminal Velocity works out to be m/s whilst in freefall and  m/s once the parachute is deployed.
+In this example, terminal velocity works out to be m/s whilst in freefall and  m/s once the parachute is deployed.

 Comparing this graph to the vertical forces experienced is fascinating.